-It was the greatest fear of every mother in the 1950s.
-The Polio virus could strike children without warning and cripple them for life, or result in their confinement within a dreaded "Iron Lung" machine.
-But why was it mainly a summer disease, and why did it occur after each of our world wars?
-Doctors who were treating Polio victims were not able to identify the original source of the virus and were helpless to advise parents in how to avoid their child's exposure to the disease.
+It was the scariest zoonotic (animal origin) disease in the second half of the 20th century and the greatest fear of every mother in the 1950s.
+Polio was a mostly summer disease that could strike children without warning and kill or cripple them for life, or result in their confinement within a dreaded "Iron Lung" machine.
+But why did Polio always strike in summer, and why did it suddenly appear after each of our world wars?
+Doctors were not able to identify the source of this disease, and therefore were unable to advise parents on how to avoid their child's exposure to this deadly virus.

-If you'd like to know the identity of the original host animal for Polio, and also learn why Polio epidemics followed each of our world wars, just click on the secure book link below to order your copy of Edward Oliver's revealing book, "Eye of Providence," and learn about the zoonotic plagues that repeatedly escape the notice of our nation's medical professionals.
+If you'd like to know the identity of the original host animal for Polio, and also learn why Polio epidemics followed each of our world wars, just click on the secure book link below to order your copy of Edward Oliver's revealing book, "Eye of Providence," and learn about the zoonotic plagues that still escape the notice of our nation's medical professionals today.

 WHERE DID LYME DISEASE COME FROM?